A Director at Quidel (QDEL) is Selling Shares

-Yesterday, a Director at Quidel (QDEL), Mary Lake Polan, sold shares of QDEL for $1.37M.
+Yesterday, a Director at Quidel (QDEL), Kenneth Buechler, sold shares of QDEL for $1M.

-Following Mary Lake Polan’s last QDEL Sell transaction on January 09, 2020, the stock climbed by 106.4%.
-In addition to Mary Lake Polan, one other QDEL executive reported Sell trades in the last month.
+Following Kenneth Buechler’s last QDEL Sell transaction on May 07, 2020, the stock climbed by 25.1%.
+In addition to Kenneth Buechler, one other QDEL executive reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $1.37M worth of QDEL shares and purchased $138.4K worth of QDEL shares.
-The insider sentiment on Quidel has been positive according to 50 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $2.37M worth of QDEL shares and purchased $138.4K worth of QDEL shares.
+The insider sentiment on Quidel has been neutral according to 52 insider trades in the past three months.
+This sentiment is slightly lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.